Why Should You Hire a Registered Service Providers?

 Once you have received your national disability Insurance scheme plan, you will have to decide which service provider you want to deliver your support.
-When choosing who will provide your funded supports, you have the option of choosing between service providers registered by the National Disability Insurance Agency(NDIS) and service providers who are not registered under the same.
+When choosing who will provide your funded supports, you have the option of choosing between registered service providers with the National Disability Insurance Agency(NDIS) and unregistered provider.

 A provider has to go through a lengthy and costly process to be registered with NDIS.
 This becomes a hurdle for small businesses sometimes, so they choose to stay unregistered even though they have all the skills and high-quality service.